 rule_files:

-- /etc/prometheus/rules/*.yml # /etc/prometheus/rules/*.yml is the file that defines the rules.
+- /etc/prometheus/rules/*.yml # `/etc/prometheus/rules/*.yml` is the defined `rules` file.